 Mounted on the anode is the negative current collector (NCC), and mounted on the cathode is the positive current collector (PCC), and they are each positioned on the far, opposing sides of the Li-ion battery.
 The NCC receives the electrons (after they’ve exited the PCC during charging) from the external circuit; and the PCC receives electrons (after they’ve exited the NCC during discharging), from the external circuit.

-Each component and its function ensures a relatively long-lasting (typically 2 to 3 years), reversible flow of electrons and Li-ions.
+Each component and its function ensures a relatively long-lasting (typically two to three years), reversible flow of electrons and Li-ions.
 But, aside from its rare but infamous risk of dendrite-related fire hazards, there remain other weaknesses that come with such an exchangeable chemistry.

 All LCO batteries (in fact, Li-ion batteries in general) will inevitably succumb to capacity fade, namely the loss of a battery’s optimal charge, over time.
 Research is ongoing to mitigate capacity fade, but the fact that it’s naturally impossible for all the Li-ions to be perfectly shuttled, from anode to cathode and vice versa, is the smoking gun.